netdata/netdata/README.md

    Netdata should out-of-the-box detect as many infrastructure issues as possible.
 By sharing your knowledge and experiences, you help us build a monitoring solution that has baked into it all the best-practices about infrastructure monitoring.

 2. **Let us know if Netdata is not perfect for your use case**<br/>
-   We aim to support as many use cases, operating systems and integrations, as possible.
-We rely on you to bring to our attention that Netdata is sub-optimal for a certain use-case.
-Open a github issue, or start a github discussion about it, to discuss what you need and what you believe Netdata should be doing for your use case.
+   We aim to support as many use cases as possible and your feedback can be invaluable.
+Open a github issue, or start a github discussion about it, to discuss how you want to use Netdata and what you need.

-   Keep in mind though that we can't promise we will implement it.
-We prioritize development on use-cases that are common to our community, are in the same direction we want Netdata to evolve and are aligned with our roadmap.
+   Although we can't implement everything imaginable, we try to prioritize development on use-cases that are common to our community, are in the same direction we want Netdata to evolve and are aligned with our roadmap.

 4. **Support other community members**<br/>
-   Join our community on Github, Discord and Reddit and help them out.
+   Join our community on Github, Discord and Reddit.
 Generally, Netdata is relatively easy to setup and configure, but still people may need a little push in the right direction to use it effectively.
 Supporting other members is a great contribution by itself!

 5. **Add or improve integrations you need**<br/>
    Integrations are generally easier and simpler to develop.
 If you want to contribute code to Netdata, we suggest to start with integrations you need and Netdata may not currently support.